 - Safety equipment: eye protection, protective gloves, etc. When water is added to lye, it off-gases and heats up.
 This must be done in a well-ventilated area, away from children, pets, distractions, etc. I do it outside with protective gear on.

-Before you start, read the safety instrutions on the lye container and have a plan in place in case you accidentally spill or splatter it.
+Before you start, read the safety instructions on the lye container and have a plan in place in case you accidentally spill or splatter it.

 Here’s an overview of how I make soap.
 There’s some timing involved.